Questions in linear recurrence: From the $T\oplus T$-problem to lineability: Funding

 \section{Funding}

 The first author was supported by the project FRONT of the French National Research Agency (grant ANR-17-CE40-0021) and by the Labex CEMPI (ANR-11-LABX-0007-01).
-The second and third authors were supported by MCIN/AEI/10.13039/501100011033, Project PID2019-105011GB-I00.
-The second author was also supported by the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades, grant FPU2019/04094.
-The third author was also supported by Generalitat Valenciana, Project PROMETEU/2021/070.
+The second and third authors were supported by Projects PID2019-105011GB-I00 and PID2022-139449NB-I00 from the MCIN/AEI/10.13039/501100011033/FEDER, UE.
+The second author was also partially supported by the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades, grant FPU2019/04094.
+The third author was also partially supported by Generalitat Valenciana, Project PROMETEU/2021/070.